-- 1. Select the services you want to monitor by checking the service name, then click Apply. - 2.
-Click Configure alert actions: Services. - 3.
-Click the tab of the status type (OK or Warning) you want to set alerts for. - 4.
-Click the type of alert you want to send, then click Apply. - 5.
+- 1. Click Configure alert actions: Services. - 2.
+Click the tab of the status type (OK or Warning) you want to set alerts for. - 3.
+Click the types of alerts you want to send and click Apply. - 4.
 To set general options for an alert type, click Set preferences.
 This link opens the Alerts preferences page.